 - Smoking cessation therapy: Quitting smoking is the most important step you can take to treat COPD.

 - Bronchodilators: These inhaled medications work to open your airways to make breathing easier.
 If your COPD is more severe, your doctor may prescribe a combination of a bronchodilator and an inhaled steroid to help reduce inflammation in your airways.

 - Pulmonary rehabilitation: This broad program approach may include exercise, nutrition therapy, disease management treatment, and counseling sessions to help you stay active and improve your well-being.

 - Oxygen therapy: Some people with advanced COPD need oxygen, either through a mask or prongs placed in the nostrils.
 Oxygen therapy might help protect your heart and let you stay active, sleep more, and live longer.

 - Surgery: In extreme cases, where medications and therapy alone cannot relieve your symptoms, your doctor may recommend lung surgery or transplant.

 - Vaccines: People with COPD are at a higher risk for pneumonia and can have serious problems if they get the flu (influenza); your doctor may recommend you get annual flu shots and the pneumonia vaccine.

 Do you have questions about Medicare coverage for chronic obstructive pulmonary disease or Medicare plan options?
 I’m happy to help you find answers.
 You can also schedule a phone call or request an email with information prepared just for you by clicking one of the links below.
 To view a list of plan options in your area, click the Compare Plans button.
-You can get immediate assistance by calling me or one of our licensed insurance agents at 1-844-847-2660 (TTY users 711) Monday through Friday, 8AM to 8PM ET.

 For more information about chronic obstructive pulmonary disease (COPD), please see: